doyensec/security-testbeds/wordpress/unfinishedinstallation/README.md

 # WordPress with exposed installation page

 This directory contains the deployment configs for a WordPress application where the installation page is exposed.
-The service listens on port `80`.
+The internal service listens on port `80` and is exposed on `8081` by docker compose.

 This config deploys the following services: